TerameTechYT/SHAGGYOLD/README.md

 # The shaggy mod source code

-This is the repository for Friday Night Funkin' Old VS Shaggy mod.
+This is the repository for Friday Night Funkin' VS Shaggy mod.